Completely multiplicative function

 In number theory, functions of positive integers which respect products are important and are called completely multiplicative functions or totally multiplicative functions.
 A weaker condition is also important, respecting only products of coprime numbers, and such functions are called multiplicative functions.
 Outside of number theory, the term "multiplicative function" is often taken to be synonymous with "completely multiplicative function" as defined in this article.

 Definition

-A completely multiplicative function (or totally multiplicative function) is an arithmetic function (that is, a function whose domain is the natural numbers), such that f(1) = 1 and f(ab) = f(a)f(b) holds for all positive integers a and b.
+A completely multiplicative function (or totally multiplicative function) is an arithmetic function (that is, a function whose domain is the positive integers), such that $f(1) = 1$ and, for any two positive integers $a, b$ it holds that$f(ab) = f(a)f(b)$.

-In logic notation: $f(1) = 1$ and $\forall a, b \in \text{domain}(f), f(ab) = f(a)f(b)$.

-Without the requirement that f(1) = 1, one could still have f(1) = 0, but then f(a) = 0 for all positive integers a, so this is not a very strong restriction.
-If one did not fix $f(1) = 1$, one can see that both $0$ and $1$ are possibilities for the value of $f(1)$ in the following way: